Checkpoints

 List your components:

-This command displays the gcloud components that are ready for you to use in this lab.
+components that are ready for you to use in this lab.

-The gcloud cli is a powerful tool for working at the command line.
-Sometime you may want specific information to be displayed.
+command-line interface (CLI) is a powerful tool for working at the command line.

-- List the compute instance available in the project
+List the compute instance available in the project:

-Having multiple resource deployed in a project is very common.
-Fortunately gcloud has some clever formatting that can help identify specific resources.
+has some clever formatting that can help identify specific resources.

 Output: